Peg solitaire and Conway's soldiers on infinite graphs: Valued graphs

-Corollary \ref{cor1}, along with the fact that every vertex of a valued graph is eventually unreachable, shows that valued graphs form a class of well-behaved graphs in the sense that there is a reasonable set of limitations on what the player is able to accomplish during a game.
+Corollary \ref{cor1}, along with the fact that every vertex of a valued graph is eventually unreachable, shows that valued graphs form a class of well-behaved graphs in which there is a reasonable set of limitations on what the player is able to accomplish during a game.